Table of Contents

-Every organisation carries out thousands of transactions every day: it buys, it sells, it hires and fires, it makes, it paints, it cleans, it promotes, it informs through advertising, the web and other media– and so on.
-In all these transactions, the organisation will in some way be presenting itself – or part of itself – to the various groups of people with whom it deals.
-The totality of the way the organisation presents itself can be called its identity.
+Every organization carries out thousands of transactions every day: it buys, it sells, it hires and fires, it makes, it paints, it cleans, it promotes, it informs through advertising, the web and other media– and so on.
+In all these transactions, the organization will in some way be presenting itself – or part of itself – to the various groups of people with whom it deals.
+The totality of the way the organization presents itself can be called its identity.
 What different audiences perceive is often called its image.

 Because the range of activities is so vast and the manifestations of identity are so diverse, the corporation’s identity needs to be actively and explicitly managed.
-Identity management like financial management or information systems management, is a corporate resource which embraces every part of the organisation.
+Identity management, like financial management or information systems management, is a corporate resource which embraces every part of the organization.

 Identity can project four ideas: